joanafonsogomes/joanafonsogomes/README.md

-### Hi there, it's Joana Afonso Gomes 👋
+### Hi there, it's Joana Afonso Gomes! 👋

-I'm a Software Engineering student from Portugal 🇵🇹
+I'm a Software Engineering student from Portugal. 🇵🇹

-See more about me in https://joanafonsogomes.github.io/home/
+See more about me in my [home page. 🏠](https://joanafonsogomes.github.io/home/)